zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 So, Ben is telling Nicola not to plug something int o a socket.
 He then says, “You’ll fry that old hair dryer.”
 The verb “to fry” (fry) h ere means to destroy something or ruin something, especially an electronic device, be cause of an inappropriate or improper amount of electricity used with it.
 Americ ans who travel to Europe, for example, have to be careful because most European c ountries use a different system of electricity.
 Here in the United States we  use 110 volts, and in many countries in Europe they use 220 volts.

 Well, some older electronic devices don’t work on b oth systems.
-My electric toothbrush, for example, got fried when I plugged i t in once when I was visiting Europe several years ago.
+My electric toothbrush, for example, got fried when I plugged it in once when I was visiting Europe several years ago.
 It wasn’t one that you co uld use with the different voltage that was used in that country.
 So, that’s w hat we mean by “to fry” something.
-It means the electronic device stops wor king because it has the wrong amount of electricity or type going through i t.
+It means the electronic device stops wor king because it has the wrong amount of electricity or type going through it.
 A “hair (hair) dryer (dryer)” does what it says it does.
 It dries your hair.
 I us ed to have a hair dryer.

 Nicola says, “I can’t, anyway,” meaning “I can’t pl ug in to this socket.”
 She says, “This plug has two prongs and that socket is design ed for three prongs.”
 A “prong” (prong) is one of those short pieces of met al that comes out of a plug that is used to connect the plug to the socket.
 In the U nited States, most sockets accept plugs that have two short, flat pieces of me tal.
 In many other countries the prongs are round, and therefore if you want to plug  something, say, from the United States into another socket in another countr y, you need what’s called an “adapter.”